openesper/esper/software/README.md

 ### Requirements

-In order to build and flash Esper, you will first need to [install ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step) then [set up the environment variables](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-4-set-up-the-environment-variables).
-It is recommended to get one of the example "hello world" projects working before flashing Espers, just to verify that your toolchain is working.
+In order to build and flash Esper, you will first need to [install ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step) then [set up the ESP-IDF environment.](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-4-set-up-the-environment-variables).
+It is recommended to get one of the "hello world" example projects working before flashing Esper, just to verify that your toolchain is working.

 After getting ESP-IDF setup, you will have to install the filesystem that Esper uses (LittleFS).
 This can be done with: